shoaib2000857/Final-Project/README.md

 ## Installation (For Local Instalation)
 1. Clone the repository:
-git clone <repository-url>
+`git clone <repository-url>`

-2. Navigate to the project directory: cd project-directory
+2. Navigate to the project directory:

-3. Install dependencies:
+`cd project-directory`

+3. Install dependencies Also Run a VENV if you are not using the VENV configured with the files:
-pip install requirements.txt
+`pip install requirements.txt`

 4. Start the application:
-python app.py
+`python app.py`

 ## Usage(For Local Instalation)